doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 1. [Shaders](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/FINISHLINE.md#shaders)
 1. [In-game Settings](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/FINISHLINE.md#in-game-settings)

-## Cleaning
+# Cleaning
 If you followed the cleaning advice as you installed each mod then you have already completed this section.
 Otherwise, run TESTool according to the instructions in [**Setup**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/SETUP.md), and then the "clean with tes3cmd" utility in Wrye Mash for individual plugins.

 Please note that this may take some time.
-However, cleaning your plugins is absolutely worth it.
+However, cleaning your plugins is absolutely necessary.

-## Load Order
+# Load Order
 Generally, ESPs should remain in the order that they were installed in this guide.
 However, in some cases  re-ordering is required.

 Ensure the following plugins load *first* (i.e. at the very top) in your load order, in this order: